dh-epfl-students/dhlab-image-captioning/README.md

 - To post-process results of a classification prompt, execute the following command in your terminal.
 It saves the plots inside the corresponding prompt folder. <br />
 `python3 FLAMINGO/post-process.py --folder_path <folder_path>`

-- Perform a quantitative analysis of the results running the following command:
+- Perform a quantitative analysis of the results running the following command: <br />
 `python3 FLAMINGO/quantitative-analysis.py`

-- Generate one HTML file per class displaying the results of a specific csv result file `python3 FLAMINGO/single-file-summary.py`
+- Generate one HTML file per class displaying the results of a specific csv result file <br />
+`python3 FLAMINGO/single-file-summary.py`

-- Generate 2 HTMLs files that displays the results of all captioning prompts and all classification prompts, respectively `python3 FLAMINGO/overview-summaries.py`
+- Generate 2 HTMLs files that displays the results of all captioning prompts and all classification prompts, respectively: <br />
+`python3 FLAMINGO/overview-summaries.py`

 ## **Student:**